Genivia/ugrep/README.md

 - `--help` display build options

 After the build completes, copy `ugrep/bin/ugrep` and `ugrep/bin/ug` to a convenient location, for example in your `~/bin` directory.

-You may want to install the `ugrep` and `ug` commands and man pages with:
+Or, if you may want to install the `ugrep` and `ug` commands and man pages:

     $ sudo make install